rchillyard/Number/README.md

 Algebraic
 =======
-An _Algebraic_ is a root of some polynomial function.
+An _Algebraic_ is a particular root of some polynomial function.
 It has an equation attribute (of type _Equation_) and a branch attribute (where the number of branches is the degree of the polynomial).
 In order to realize an _Algebraic_ as an actual numerical value (or _String_), you must solve it and thus create s _Solution_.